hanmogoo/codex_test/README.md

 ```

 The script loads `queries.xlsx` and begins sending requests while displaying real-time statistics.
 Logs and a JSON report are saved in a timestamped folder (e.g., `fixed-gpu-monitor-2023-01-01_12-00`).

+### Handling timeouts

+`fixed_integrated_monitor.py` now retries requests when a timeout occurs.
+You can adjust the number of attempts by editing `MAX_RETRIES` in the configuration dictionary near the top of the script.